-If, subsequent to October 2, 1982, the City approved a subdivision, short subdivision, or development permit for the subject property with established setbacks or buffers on the subject property from a stream or wetland, those setbacks or buffers shall apply to any development on the subject property pursuant to that subdivision, short subdivision, or development permit, or any redevelopment or remodeling pursuant to that subdivision, short subdivision, or development permit.
-Any inconsistent environmentally sensitive area buffer requirements of this Chapter shall not apply, provided that all of the provisions of this Chapter which do not directly conflict with the previously imposed setback or buffer requirements shall fully apply to the subject property.
+If, subsequent to October 2, 1982, the City approved a Variance, Planned Unit Development, Rezone, or zoning permit through Processes I, II, IIA, IIB, or III, as described in Zoning Code Chapters 120, 125, 130, 145, 150, 152, and 155, respectively, and/or a subdivision or short subdivision, or development permit for the subject property with established setbacks or buffers on the subject property from a stream or wetland, those setbacks or buffers shall apply to the original construction on the subject property. any development on the subject property pursuant to that subdivision, short subdivision, or development permit, or any redevelopment or remodeling pursuant to that subdivision, short subdivision, or development permit.
+Any inconsistent environmentally sensitive area buffer requirements of this Chapter shall not apply, provided that a-All of the provisions of this Chapter which do not directly conflict with the previously imposed setback or buffer requirements shall fully apply to the subject property.